 Certain subsidiaries of the Company have assets and liabilities denominated in currencies other than their respective functional currencies, which creates foreign exchange risk.
 The Company also is exposed to foreign currency fluctuations on transactions with third-party entities as well as intercompany transactions.
 The Company minimizes its exposure to foreign currency fluctuations by entering into foreign currency forwards and swaps.
 These foreign currency forwards and swaps are generally not designated as hedges.
 Gains and losses on foreign currency forwards and swaps entered into to offset foreign exchange impacts on intercompany balances are included in Other income (expense), net in the consolidated statements of operations.
-Gains and losses), net in the consolidated statements of operations.
-Gains and loss), net in the consolidated statements of operations.
+Gains and losses on foreign currency forwards and swaps entered into to offset foreign exchange impacts are included in Foreign exchange gain (loss), net in the consolidated statements of operations.